 Sue Birnholtz, Limmud Michigan co-chair, is involved in the Jewish adult learning community in Detroit taking classes offered by Melton and Federation's FedEd.
 She has also been a member of the SAJE committee at the JCC which sponsors speakers on all subjects "Jewish" throughout the year.
-She has attended Limmud New York for the last 9 years and is proud that Limmud is finally coming to Michigan.
+She attended Limmud New York for many years and is proud that Limmud has finally come to Michigan.

 Leslie Black has been a Limmudnik ever since she attended her first Limmud in upstate New York, in 2008.
 She has been dreaming of a Limmud Michigan for many years and is so excited to be a part of the team to bring this wonderful learningfest to Michigan.
 Leslie is co-chair of SAJE (Seminars for Adult Jewish Enrichment) and a member of the JCC of Metropolitan Detroit's book fair steering committee.
 She has been involved with adult Jewish education for many years.